Pediatric Dental FAQ

 There are several ways you can help your child to prevent cavities.
 First, do not let infants and toddlers fall asleep with bottles of milk or juice.
 Empower your child

 to brush their teeth at least twice a day.
 Schedule regular dental visits.
-We provide fluoride treatments and sealants
+We provide fluoride treatments and dental sealants

 when permanent teeth are erupted to add an extra layer of protection to the chewing surfaces of molars.